 Austin Holter returns in the fall of 2014 for his fifth season at Denison.
 After spending his first three seasons at Denison as the team's quarterback coach, Holter enters his second season as the team's offensive coordinator in 2014.

-last season the Big Red went 7-3, marking the program's most successful season since 1986.
-The offense ranked in the top half of the conference standings in nearly every category as junior quarterback Brandon Sklenar totaled 2,895 yards of total ofense, marking the third-highest single season total in school history.
-The offense ranked third in the nation in time of possession and ranked third in the NCAC in passing offensie.
+Last season the Big Red went 7-3, marking the program's most successful season since 1986.
+The offense ranked in the top half of the conference standings in nearly every category as junior quarterback Brandon Sklenar totaled 2,895 yards of total offense, marking the third-highest single season total in school history.
+The offense ranked third in the nation in time of possession and ranked third in the NCAC in passing offense.

 In 2012 the Denison passing game, led by senior quarterback and three-year starter Max Paulus, threw for over 2,000 yards for the third straight season.
 Paulus left Denison as the career leader in passing yards (6,545), touchdown passes (53), completions (587), attempts (983) and completion percentage (59.7).
 He was named to the All-NCAC honorable mention in 2011 and 2012.